Balcony Brings Smart Tech to Kentucky Government

 They recently signed a two-year deal with a company called Balcony.
 They are using a modern system called Keystone to organize their land and tax documents.
 Hopkins County Clerk Keenan Woodruff shared why this matters.
 He said, “By unifying tax assessment and land records into a single searchable system, we are strengthening internal operations while ensuring continuity and long-term integrity of our records.”

 Alexander McGee from Balcony also explained the main goal of this update.
-He noted, “This will be a turning point for real estate and public record systems in Hopkins County.
-By working with the Clerk’s Office to digitize and consolidate all property records, we’re demonstrating how secure, distributed systems can replace outdated infrastructure and deliver real-world value for governments and the public.”
+He noted,“This will be a meaningful step forward for real estate and public record systems in Hopkins County.
+By working with the Clerk’s Office to digitize and consolidate all property records, we’re demonstrating how secure, distributed systems can integrate with and support existing public record infrastructure, delivering real-world value for governments and the public.”

 Fixing the Mess